Jihad: Post-colonialism

 Modern Muslim thought had been focused on when to go to war (jus ad bellum), not paying much attention on conduct during war (jus in bello).
 This was because most Muslim theorists viewed international humanitarian law as consistent with Islamic requirements.
-However, recently Muslims have once again started discussing conduct during war in response to certain terrorist groups targeting civilians.
+However, Muslims later discussed conduct during war in response to terrorist groups who targeted civilians.

 According to Rudolph F. Peters and Natana J. DeLong-Bas, the new "fundamentalist" movement brought a reinterpretation of Islam and their own writings on jihad.
-These writings tended to be less interested and involved with legal arguments, what the different of schools of Islamic law had to say, or in solutions for all potential situations.
+These writings tended to be less involved with the different of schools of Islamic law, or in solutions for all potential situations.
 "They emphasize more the moral justifications and the underlying ethical values of the rules, than the detailed elaboration of those rules."
 They also tended to ignore the distinction between Greater and Lesser jihad because it distracted Muslims "from the development of the combative spirit they believe is required to rid the Islamic world of Western influences".

-Contemporary Islamic fundamentalists were often influenced by medieval Islamic jurist Ibn Taymiyyah's, and Egyptian journalist Sayyid Qutb's, ideas on jihad.
+Contemporary Islamic fundamentalists were often influenced by the ideas of Ibn Taymiyyah, and Egyptian journalist Sayyid Qutb.

-The highly influential Muslim Brotherhood leader, Sayyid Qutb, preached in his book Milestones that jihad, `is not a temporary phase but a permanent war ...
-Jihad for freedom cannot cease until the Satanic forces are put to an end and the religion is purified for God in toto.` Qutb focused on martyrdom and jihad, but he added the theme of the treachery and enmity towards Islam of Christians and especially Jews.
-If non-Muslims were waging a "war against Islam", jihad against them was not offensive but defensive.
-He also insisted that Christians and Jews were mushrikeen (not monotheists) because (he alleged) gave their priests or rabbis "authority to make laws, obeying laws which were made by them [and] not permitted by God" and "obedience to laws and judgments is a sort of worship".
+Qutb preached in his book Milestones that jihad, “is not a temporary phase but a permanent war ...
+Jihad for freedom cannot cease until the Satanic forces are put to an end and the religion is purified for God in toto.”
+Qutb focused on martyrdom and jihad, adding the theme of treachery and enmity towards Islam of Christians and especially Jews.
+If non-Muslims were waging a "war against Islam", jihad against them was defensive, not offensive.
+He insisted that Christians and Jews were mushrikeen (not monotheists) because (he alleged) they gave their priests or rabbis "authority to make laws, obeying laws which were made by them [and] not permitted by God" and "obedience to laws and judgments is a sort of worship".

-Later ideologue, Muhammad abd-al-Salam Faraj, departed from some of Qutb's teachings on jihad.
+Later ideologue, Muhammad abd-al-Salam Faraj, departed from some of Qutb's teachings.
 While Qutb felt that jihad was a proclamation of "liberation for humanity" (in which humanity has the free choice between Islam and unbelief), Faraj saw jihad as a mean of conquering the world and reestablishing the caliphate.
-Faraj legitimized lying, attacking by night (even if it leads to accidentally killing innocents), and destroying trees of the infidel.
-His ideas influenced Egyptian Islamist extremist groups, and Ayman al-Zawahiri, later the No. 2 person in al-Qaeda.
+Faraj legitimized lying, attacking by night (even accidentally killing innocents), and destroying trees of the infidel.
+His ideas influenced Egyptian Islamist extremist groups, and Ayman al-Zawahiri, later the leader of al-Qaeda.

-Many Muslims (including scholars like al-Qaradawi and Sayyid Tantawi) denounced Islamic terrorist attacks against civilians, seeing them as contrary to rules of jihad that prohibit targeting noncombatants.